pdimens/djinn/convert_fastq.md

 djinn data/orcs_stlfr stlfr data/orcs.R1.fq.gz data/orcs.R2.fq.gz
 ```

-Auto-detects the input format as one of haplotagging, TELLseq, or stLFR (10X is not supported as input),
+Auto-detects the input format as one of 10X, haplotagging, TELLseq, or stLFR,
 and converts it to the format provided as the `TARGET` positional argument.
 In all cases, a file will be created with the barcode conversion map.